Sonali2824/CM50270-Reinforcement-Learning-Group-Project---Group-10/README.md

     "frame_size":84 # Size of game frame in pixels
     }
 ```
+Note: The graph results are not reproducable as the enviornment does not comprise a seed function.

 To implement the environment, we utilised the `drl-experiments` repository by [@lambders](https://github.com/lambders/drl-experiments).
 The DQN, A2C and PPO implementations in [@lambders](https://github.com/lambders/drl-experiments) were considered as baselines for our project.
 Our network and general flow of the algorithms was adapted from [@lambders](https://github.com/lambders/drl-experiments).